rixx/cutebit-content/drafts/django_app_0.md

 ## Order of Operations

+Links to the corresponding Blog Posts will follow as soon as those are up.

 1. Setting up the project
 2. Designing a data model
+3. Introducing users and permissions
-3. Exposing an API
+4. Exposing an API
-4. Ugly yet simple Client implementation
+5. Ugly yet simple Client implementation
-5. Non-game functionality: Leaderboards, Chats etc
+6. Non-game functionality: Leaderboards, Chats etc
-6. Improve UI
+7. Improve UI
-7. Do real design work
+8. Do real design work
-7. Play with WebSockets, ServiceWorkers etc
+9. Play with WebSockets, ServiceWorkers etc